Richie Wellens: Approach and philosophy

 Wellens favours his teams to play attacking football, believing long ball and defensive minded football to not be suitable to long-term success.
 He cites former Manchester United manager Alex Ferguson as a major influence on his approach.
 Using a preferred formation of 4-2-3-1, Wellens likes his teams to play out from the back and be patient, Wellens likes his player to maintain a high level of intensity, even during training sessions.

 Personal life

-Wellens is season ticket holder at Manchester United.

-Wellens' son, Charlie Wellens, is also a footballer who is currently contracted to Leyton Orient.
+His son, Charlie Wellens, is also a footballer who is currently contracted to Leyton Orient.